17 (Best Tips) on What to Say on the Mic as a DJ

 In order to hype up the crowd, you have to be enthusiastic.
 This is best practiced in front of a mirror.
 Imagine someone talking very monotone.
 That's not very much hyping you up, right?

 That's why you need to be aware of being enthusiastic when saying something to the crowd.
-Keep in mind that you will need to sound more enthusiastic than you might find comfortable for a normal environment.
+Keep in mind that you will need to sound more enthusiastic than you might find comfort in a normal environment.

 Being professional at all costs is also something to keep in mind because you never know what impolite statements can do to your career.
 Of course, you will be just like yourself but remember to always be professional.